 One of the key dimensions of inequity in allocation of wages concerns discriminatory practices based on gender.
 Indeed, the proponents and regulators in favor of greater wage transparency often claim that such policies are likely to be an efficient tool in detecting and forcing organizations to eliminate this precise form of discrimination (21).
 In the results that follow, we first present evidence of pay transparency’s influence on what we call the conditional gender pay gap—the gender pay gap after controlling for rank and performance, and then move to examining pay transparency’s influence on the equitability of pay allocation more broadly.

 Our data suggest that both the unconditional gender wage gaps (not controlling for performance or rank measures) and the conditional gender wage gaps have been decreasing steadily over the last two decades in our sample of academics, though both gaps continue to be sizeable (see Figure S3.1).
-Controlling for institutional affiliation, academic discipline, tenure, and productivity (articles and books publications, grants, patents, and awards), an average female academic in our sample was paid 8.6% less than her male counterpart in 2010.
-This average estimated conditional gender wage gap at the time of transparency shocks in our sample was 7.8% with equal weights given to all states and 7.9% if state-specific gender wage gaps are weighted by the number of observations representing each state in our data.
+Controlling for institutional affiliation, academic discipline, tenure, and productivity (articles and books publications, grants, patents, and awards), an average female academic in our sample was paid 9.2% less than her male counterpart in 2010.
 While there is important heterogeneity across states and academic disciplines (see Table S3.1), our data indicate that women continue to be underpaid compared with men across the eight states and academic disciplines.
-By 2017 the average conditional gender pay gap has narrowed but remains significant at almost 3% (22).
+By 2017 the average conditional gender pay gap has narrowed but remains significant at 3.2% (22).

 This decreasing level of inequity can be partially explained by shocks to accessibility of information on salaries.
 To explore if transparency shocks differentially affected subsequent wages of men and women academics in our sample, we specify the following econometric model explaining individual i’s wages in year t (Yi,t):